First characterization of the scattering length distribution of vector meson interaction with deuteron: Abstract

 \section{Abstract}

 Under the framework of the vector meson dominance model (VMD), the absolute scattering lengths of light vector mesons ($\phi$, $\omega$, and $\rho$) with the deuteron are calculated from the cross sections of vector meson photoproduction off a deuteron.
 Additionally, a fitting function is used to predict the scattering lengths of the heavy vector mesons $J/\psi$-$d$ and $ \Upsilon$-$d$.
 Based on these results, the distribution of the scattering lengths $|\alpha_{V d}|$ between vector mesons and the deuteron is presented for the first time and compared with the scattering lengths $|\alpha_{V p}|$ between vector mesons and the proton.
 It is found that as the mass of the vector meson increases, the scattering lengths $|\alpha_{V d}|$ become closer to $|\alpha_{V p}|$.
-Finally, a preliminary analysis and interpretation of these novel findings are provided based on the hadron size and the embeddedness of mesons in the nucleus.
+In addition, the correlation analysis indicates a strong positive relationship between the scattering length and the vector meson radius, with a high correlation coefficient.
+The implications of results are essential for improving our understanding of the interaction between hadron and nucleus.